 XEmacs Window Manager is written mostly in Emacs Lisp.

-Across all Emacs Lisp projects on Open Hub, 16% all source code lines are comments.
+Across all Emacs Lisp projects on Open Hub, 16% of all source code lines are comments.

 This holds true for XEmacs Window Manager as well.
 It contains the same ratio of comment lines to code lines as the majority of Emacs Lisp projects in Open Hub.